bnugman/sdc-p3/writeup_report.md

 - a flattening layer
 - a series of dense layers with dropout

-A RELU activation is used throughou.
+A RELU activation is used throughout.

 #### 2. Attempts to reduce overfitting in the model